 When is Canelo vs Mbilli?

-The fight would take place over 12 rounds in the Super Middleweight division, which means the weight limit would be 168 pounds (12 stone or 76.2 kg).
+The fight will take place over 12 rounds in the Super Middleweight division, which means the weight limit will be 168 pounds (12 stone or 76.2 kg).

-Mbilli would be defending his WBC Interim World Super Middleweight Championship for the first time.
-He won this belt against Maciej Sulecki in June 2025.
-He has held this belt for 12 days.
+Mbilli will be defending his WBC World Super Middleweight Championship for the first time.
+He was promoted from a secondary belt in January 2026.
+He has held this belt for a total of 142 days (4 months and 22 days).

 Canelo vs Mbilli stats

-Canelo Alvarez would step into the ring with a record of 63 wins, 2 losses, and 2 draws, 39 of those wins coming by way of knockout.
+Canelo Alvarez steps into the ring with a record of 63 wins, 3 losses, and 2 draws, 39 of those wins coming by way of knockout.

-Christian Mbilli would make his way to the ring with an unblemished record of 29 wins and 0 draws, with 24 of those by knockout.
+Christian Mbilli will make his way to the ring with an unblemished record of 29 wins and 1 draw, with 24 of those by knockout.

-The stats suggest Mbilli would have a large advantage in power over Canelo, boasting a 83% knockout percentage compared to Canelo's 62%.
+The stats suggest Mbilli has a large advantage in power over Canelo, boasting a 83% knockout percentage compared to Canelo's 62%.

 Mbilli has a 2-inch reach advantage.